Dong-a University Hospital

 The hospital is situated in the Seo-gu area of Busan, within 20 minutes of Dong-A University's Seunghak and Bumin campuses.
 The land which it covers is at the foot of Mt.
 Gudeok and Daeshin Citizens' Park, and is shared between the College of Social Sciences, College of Arts, College of Medicine, School of Mass Communication and Graduate School of Social Welfare.
 The campus also contains the Dong-A University Museum building.

 In December 2010, a groundbreaking ceremony was held for the construction of a new main building that will house the Regional Clinical Trial Center, ER and a Heart-Brain Center.
-The new building covers 8.7 square kilometers and has an estimated budget of 28.2 billion Korean Won.
+The new building covers 8.7 square kilometers and has an estimated budget of 28.2 billion South Korean won.